yojoots/libbitcoin-system-wiki/Altcoin-Version-Mappings.md

 An empirical trend within the table above is that version_WIF values range between 128 and 255 inclusive.
 Similarly, version_p2pkh values range between 0 and 127 inclusive.
 A noticeable  exception is for CLAM.
 Both the version_p2pkh and version_p2sh columns are typically for addresses 160 bits in length.
 Notable exceptions are annotated for the Open Assets row where the version_p2pkh address is 168 bits in length, and Ripple (XRP) having 136 bits.
 Both the version_p2pkh and version_p2sh columns also contain information about base58check-encode starting address characters for a cell's version value.
 As long as the addresses are precisely 160 bits in length, such values also align with the lower table from the [List of Address Prefixes](https://en.bitcoin.it/wiki/List_of_address_prefixes).

-General bx rules for commands supporting **--version (-v)** values that are 8-bit numbers in base10/decimal format:
+General bx rules for commands supporting `--version` values that are 8-bit numbers in base10/decimal format:

 * Commands supporting version values associated with private key functionality for desired coin types will use values from the **version_WIF** column.
 Notable exceptions to this rule are are for **ec-to-ek** and **ek-new**.
 All "ek" related bx commands use the **version_p2pkh** column.
 * Commands supporting version values associated with single signature address functionality for desired coin types will use the **version_p2pkh** column.